what’s Hitaar? A Dade Parent’s Guide for 2026

-So, what is Hitaar?
+So, what’s Hitaar?
 In short, Hitaar is a new project-based learning assessment for Dade students in grades 6-8, officially launching in the 2026-2027 school year.
 It replaces traditional end-of-semester exams in social studies and science.
-Instead of just memorizing facts for a test, your child will now demonstrate their understanding by completing a comprehensive project that solves a real-world problem.
+Instead of just memorizing facts for a test, your child will now demonstrate their understanding by completing a complete project that solves a real-world problem.

 In This Guide